codemilli/wikis/Correctly-using-the---watchdir-option.md

 This means you can watch any directories relative to the current one - without changing the patterns in your `Guardfile`.

-But if you watch paths outside your project, this behavior changes.
+But if you watch paths outside your project, this behavior changes (see below about absolute paths).

-E.g. if you are watching `/foo/bar`, then your Guardfile rules would have to use *absolute* paths.

-This is inconvenient - so the solution is to run `guard` from inside the paths you want to se the '-G option`.

 ### Examples